Phil-Barber/phil-barber/src/markdown/now.md

 _(This is [a now page](https://nownownow.com/about))_

-## Learning
+## Mindfulness

-The so called new normal is now stale and lost all meaning.
-This is life now.

-Permenantly working from home is something I enjoy and would have seized with both hands 12 months ago - but even I would enjoy seeing my colleagues in the flesh again after so much time virtually waving to each other, grinning like fools to a screen, all desperate to reach out from our imposed isolations.

-Still venturing up to London to see my pals as and when I can which has been a welcome shift.
-I'm writing this on the eve of "tier 2 restrictions"© so we'll see what happens next.
+The end of 2020 was really stressful for me.
+The Vaccine roll-out meant a whole load of new urgent work to be done plus putting together a roadmap for 2021.
+Long stressful hours meant I carried that stress with me when work finished.

+My aim for this quarter is to retain the calm I cultivated over the Christmas break.
+I've been trying to meditate twice daily, and am doing some form of exercise every day (usually yoga).

 ## Lantum

-Lead developer on one of three squads, responsible for delivery of high quality features with unforgiving deadlines.
+Lead developer on one of two squads, responsible for delivery of high quality features with unforgiving deadlines.
 It's all systems go for us at the moment to reach the start-up Mecca: product market fit.

+Coronavirus has impacted us both negatively and positively, and new NHS funding initiatives mean there is more to do than ever.

-Currently on 9-days a week, keeping myself busy in that 10th day with things like this and going to cafes and eating an unreasonable amount of cake.
+Currently on 9-days a week, keeping myself busy in that 10th day with things like this ~and going to cafes and eating an unreasonable amount of cake~.

 ### More on Lantum
 Temporary staffing in the NHS is a [huge cost](https://www.gov.uk/government/news/clampdown-on-nhs-staffing-agency-costs) due to the crisis in available staff.
 Lantum aims to